The CVS manual — Version Management with CVS

 - Pothi.com - India

-If you encounter any difficulties in obtaining this book, please send an email to firstname.lastname@example.org for assistance.
+If you require further assistance, please send an email to firstname.lastname@example.org.

 - Comparing and Merging Files with GNU diff and patch by D. MacKenzie, P. Eggert, R. Stallman (ISBN 0-9541617-5-0)

 - The GNU Bash Reference Manual (revised for version 3.2) by C. Ramey, B. Fox (ISBN 0-9541617-7-7)